-Employee turnover is one of the major HR challenges faced by organizations today and in a majority of cases, poor rewards and recognition are the cause of high turnover rates.
+Employee turnover is one of the major HR challenges faced by organizations today.
+In a many cases, poor rewards and recognition culture is of the key reasons for high turnover rates.
 By adopting an HR strategy rooted in effective recognition policies, organizations can overcome this challenge and improve employee retention rates.

-Receiving timely appreciation and rewards helps in keeping the employees motivated and strengthening their bond with the organization and minimizes their chances of seeking other job opportunities.
+Receiving timely appreciation and rewards helps in keeping employees motivated, strengths their bond with the organization and minimizes their chances of seeking other job opportunities.

 4. Creates an Environment of Self-Improvement

-HR strategies that integrate efficient reward and recognition programs help in creating a workplace environment that inspires employees to develop an attitude of self-improvement.
+HR strategies that integrate effective reward and recognition programs help in creating a workplace environment that inspires employees to develop an attitude of self-improvement.

-It also helps in developing a culture based on healthy competition where professionals inspire and support each other to achieve individual and organizational growth objectives.
+It also helps in developing a culture of healthy competition where employees inspire and support each other to achieve individual, team and organizational growth objectives.